 As we mentioned last month, the OTW will be hosting events for International Fanworks Day again this year.

 On February 15th we’ll be celebrating International Fanworks Day across all timezones.
-Below we have a few things listed that the OTW is sponsoring but we’d like you to let us know, in comments, about other events and activities you’re aware of so that we can signal boost them.
+Activities sponsored by the OTW are listed below, but we’d like you to let us know in the comments about other events and activities you’re aware of so that we can signal boost them.

 Short fanworks challenge: Get out your tablet, your laptop, or your phone and create a short fanwork on the following topic: